Convert OGG MP3

 OGG MP3 Converter

-OGG MP3 Converter converts between OGG to MP3 and MP3 to OGG, and resamples OGG files.
-It's an ALL-IN-ONE audio converter that supports more than 90 audio and video files as input, and keeps ID3 tag when converting.
+OGG MP3 Converter converts OGG to MP3 and MP3 to OGG, joins OGG, and resamples OGG files.
+It's an ALL-IN-ONE audio converter that supports more than 90 audio and video files, and keeps ID3 tag when converting.
+The software also supports batch conversion, and is full compatible with Vista, Windows 7, and Windows 8.

 Convert OGG to MP3